paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         }
     }

-In the above, identity specifies the role of the operator caller.
-It should be one of label_trainer, trainer, or assist_trainer. model_info.name is the name of the operator, formed by operator type (horizontal, vertical or local) and algorithm name concatenated by underscore. input contains input data information, output contains output data information, and train_info contains necessary training information.
+In the above, identity specifies the role of party who call the operator.
+It should be one of `label_trainer`, `trainer`, and `assist_trainer`.
+`model_info.name` is the name of the operator which consists of operator type (horizontal, vertical or local) and algorithm name concatenated by a underscore, `model_info.config` defines the construction of the model(if it is needed).
+`train_info` is supposed to contain parameters for training.

 Structure of Operator
 ----------------------

-The operator shoulc contain __init__ and fit methods.
-XLF initializes the operator through __init__, and trains the operator through fit.
-It is recommended to put code for one time operation such as data initialization, model instantiation, loss function, metric, optimizer, and communication channel in __init__ method and code for model training in fit.
+An operator should contain at least two functions, __init__ and fit.
+XLF initializes the operator by __init__, and trains the operator by calling fit function.
+We suggest to put the code that called only once into __init__ function, such as initialization of dataset, model, loss function, metric, optimizer, and communication channel.

 Tools for Development
 ======================